Juan-Zambrano/Sample_Lesson_Plan/README.md

-Create new ASP.NET MVC web project and implement calculator console app functionality to it.
+Create new ASP.NET web project and implement calculator console app functionality to it.